The Degree of Juris Doctor (J.D.)

 Transfer Students/Advanced Standing

-Students who have completed one year of full-time course work (or the equivalent) in residence at a U.S. law school approved by the American Bar Association may apply to transfer to Yale; at least two years (four terms) of course work must be done at Yale Law School.
-Typically, the completion of 24 law school units is equivalent to the completion of one year of coursework.
-Upon admission, the Registrar will determine the number of units that will transfer to Yale Law School.
+Students who have completed one year of full-time course work (or the equivalent) in residence in a J.D. program of another U.S. law school approved by the American Bar Association may apply to transfer to Yale; at least two years (four terms) of course work must be done at Yale Law School.
+Typically, the completion of 29 law school units is equivalent to the completion of one year of coursework.
+Upon admission, the registrar will determine the number of units that will transfer to Yale Law School.
 An offer of admission may be revoked if upon the Registrar’s review an admitted student does not have sufficient equivalent law school units to be considered a second-year student.
 A maximum of 28 units will be transferred toward the J.D. requirements at Yale Law School.
 Transfer students are not eligible to petition for joint-degree status.

 Applicants in special programs in American Bar Association-approved U.S. law schools who have completed the first year of law school while completing the requirements for a bachelor’s degree may be considered for transfer.
 To be considered, an applicant must have received a bachelor’s degree (or the equivalent) before matriculating at Yale Law School.

-1. Complete and electronically submit an application by June 15, 2024,
+- Complete and electronically submit an application by approximately June 15, 2025 (exact date to be determined),

 Applicants from foreign law schools should apply for admission to the first year of the J.D. program.
 Though granted only in rare circumstances, requests for advanced standing based on work done outside the United States should be made after admission to the first-year program.